open-quantum-safe/tsc/meetings/2024-04-10/minutes.md

 ## 1. Chair's introduction
+ - The chair thanks members for being patient as we get up and running
  - TSC aims to be consensus driven & friendly
  - TSC will discuss & make strategic decisions on technical matters.
 Developer call handlers regular operational matters